 Luckily Phish proves up to the challenge.
 For nearly a year, it seemed like "Golden Age" was destined to be a one-timer.
 Thankfully, though, on 10/11/10 in Broomfield, CO, "Golden Age" made a second appearance, taking its place among similarly unlikely covers like “Roses Are Free” and “Sabotage” that were so well-received that they made subsequent appearances.
-After an appearing in the bustout-laden 6/8/11 Darien Center show (where it was also teased later that show during both "Weekapaug" and "2001"), probably the strongest version of "Golden Age" to date opened the third set of 7/2/11 at Super Ball IX, where Phish began exploring the Type-II potential this song has oozed ever since its debut.
-After SBIX, "Golden Age" made three appearances on the relatively brief second leg of the 2011 summer tour, and (much like "Crosseyed and Painless") seems to have transformed from "rare treat" to a regular part of the rotation.
+“Golden Age has since made the transformation from "rare treat" to a regular part of the rotation.
+Standout versions were played on 6/8/11 (where it was also teased later that show during both "Weekapaug" and "2001”), 7/2/11 (at Super Ball IX, where Phish began exploring the Type-II potential the song has oozed ever since its debut) and 7/3/12 (beautiful ambient jamming from Jones Beach).

 "Golden Age" 11/27/09 Albany, NY